 The very popular Sim Lab P1-X is an aluminium profile chassis that can support pretty much anything you want to put on it.
 Any kind of mount for any kind of wheel you may have, side mounts for shifters, and ready to work with D-Box, a motion rig.
 As far as rigs go, this is just about the best you can get.

-Wheel: Simucube 2 Pro
+Base: Simucube 2 Pro

 While perhaps not the most mainstream of direct-drive units, the Simucube 2 Pro offers a very compelling package in its price range.
 While there are many, such as the Fanatec DD1 and DD2, and the VRS Direct Force Pro, Simucube is perhaps the go-to money-no-object pick.
 Of course, opinions on force feedback will always vary, but many owners highly regard the Simucube 2 Pro, and while competitors such as the Fanatec DD2 are fantastic products, they have also been known to break from time to time a bit more frequently than other products.
 For that reason, we recommend the Simucube Pro 2 as likely the best at this price range for most users.